microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

   import { useEffect, useState } from "react";
   import { SharedMap } from "fluid-framework";
   import { AzureClient } from "@fluidframework/azure-client";
-  import { InsecureTokenProvider } from "@fluidframework/test-client-utils"
+  import { InsecureTokenProvider } from "@fluidframework/test-client-utils";
 ```

+Note that the objects imported from the Fluid Framework library are required for defining users and containers.
+In the following steps, `AzureClient` and `InsecureTokenProvider` will be used to configure the client service (see `TODO 1`) while the `SharedMap` will be used to configure a `containerSchema` needed to create a container (see `TODO 2`).

 1. Add the following functional components and helper functions: